fabienb/hexadecimal-clock/README.md

 ## About

 I wrote this fun 'hexadecimal clock' on CodePen in 2013.
 It simply displays the current time as a HEX colour code, filling the background with the relative RGB colour.
+For example, `16:07:24` becomes `#160724` (a very dark shade of blue-magenta, `rgb: 22, 7, 36`).

 I believe it was inspired by a similar project, but I was unable to find it again after all these years.

 These are the HTML, CSS and JS that made everything possible:

 ```html